mrocklin/blog/_posts/work/2016-02-17-dask-distributed-part-2.md

 ```

 We find that almost all zero-tip rides correspond to payment type 2, and that
 almost all payment type 2 rides don't tip.
-My completely un-scientific
+My un-scientific hypothesis here is
-hypothesis here is that these are cash fares and that cab drivers generally
+that these are cash fares and that cab drivers generally don't record cash tips
-don't record cash tips but we would need more domain knowledge to actually make
+but we would need more domain knowledge to actually make that claim.
-that claim.